exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  - 'Multiple' reference: `@@reference`.
 Starts from double `@` symbols.
 Allows you to access a group of field values marked by the same reference name.
  'Multiple' reference always returns an array in the Query.

-Note: 'multiple' reference triggers query update on any group update: changing some of group’s fields value or adding/removing a referenced field.
+Note: 'multiple' reference triggers Query update on any group update: changing some of group’s fields value or adding/removing a referenced field.
 So usage of a 'multiple' reference can slow down Queries’ performance.

 Reference cannot be named 'this', because 'this' is reserved to refer to the value of the current element.